babbaluce86/babbaluce86/README.md

 - 👋 Hi, I’m @babbaluce86
 - 👀 I’m interested in Data Science, Machine Learning and Algorithmic Trading
 - 🌱 I’m currently learning a lot
-- 💞️ I’m looking to collaborate on any Algorithmic Trading projects
+- 💞️ I’m looking to collaborate on any Algorithmic Trading projects, Quantitative Research projects and Data Science
 - 📫 How to reach me babbaluce86@gmail.com

 <!---